Allow us to guide you into the world of Hungarian Heritage!

 Tracing its roots to the 9th century, goulash soup emerged as a culinary masterpiece as the Hungarians settled in the picturesque Carpathian Basin.
 The ingenious shepherds, referred to as "gulyás" in their native tongue, crafted this delectable dish by skillfully blending livestock with an array of aromatic spices.
 Its preparation over an open flame not only infused it with a distinct smokiness but also perfectly complemented the rustic charm and practicality of the shepherd lifestyle.

-The culture and cultivation of Szeged paprika began in the 18th century.
-The Szeged area has excellent soil and favourable climatic conditions, which make it ideal for growing paprika.
-Szeged has a tradition of grinding paprika using a special milling technique.
+The cultivation and culture of Szeged paprika began in the 18th century.
+The area around Szeged boasts excellent soil quality and favorable climatic conditions, making it ideal for growing paprika.
+In Szeged, a tradition emerged where paprika is ground using a distinctive milling technology.

-The production of Csabai sausage is based on recipes and special preparation methods that go back many years.
-The sausage is traditionally made from pork and bacon.
-Special seasoning and natural smoking are part of the sausage-making process, which gives it its characteristic flavour and aroma.
+The production of Csabai sausage is based on long-standing recipes and unique preparation methods.
+Traditionally, the sausage is made from pork and bacon.
+A crucial part of the sausage-making process involves special seasoning and natural smoking, resulting in its distinctive flavor and aroma.

-Dobostorta is made up of characteristic layers, with a special butter cream in between.
-The cake owes its unique appearance and taste to the caramel layer on top and the chocolate coating.
-The decoration of the cake and the special "mirroring" technique of the caramel layer also contribute to the uniqueness of the Drum Cake.
+The Dobos Cake is characterized by its distinct layers, interspersed with an unique buttercream filling.
+Its individual appearance and flavor are owed to the caramel layer covering the top and the chocolate coating.
+The cake's decoration and the special "mirror glaze" technique of the caramel layer contribute to the uniqueness of the Dobos Cake.

-The name of the wine is associated with a famous story that during the siege of Eger Castle, Hungarian soldiers bravely drank red wine, and the Turks who saw this thought they were fortifying themselves with bull's blood (blood diluted with bull's blood).
-Egri Bikavér is made using different varieties of red grapes.
-Wineries usually use the more traditional Kékfrankos, Kadarka, and other local grape varieties in the blend.
+The wine's name is tied to a famous tale that during the siege of Eger Castle, Hungarian soldiers courageously drank red wine, leading the observing Turks to believe they were fortifying themselves with bull's blood (bikavér).
+In the production of Egri Bikavér, various red grape varieties are utilized.
+Wineries typically incorporate traditional grapes such as Kékfrankos, Kadarka, and other local varieties into the blend.

 The liqueur was originally made from a mixture of herbs and spices, and the original recipe has been used ever since.
-The recipe and the production process of the drink go back centuries and Unicum is the result of the Zwack family business.
-It is the uniqueness of the drink and its faithfulness to tradition that make it a Hungarikum.
-More than 40 different herbs and spices are used to make the liqueur.
+Over 40 different herbs and spices are used to make the liqueur.

 The fermentation, distillation, aging, resting, and bottling of pálinka must also be carried out in Hungary.
 Pálinka cannot be flavored, colored, or sweetened, even for the purpose of rounding out the final taste of the product.
 The history of 'aqua vitae' associated with Queen Elizabeth dates back to the 14th century, while 'burnt spirit' was considered medicine until the 16th century.